44th Chess Olympiad: Open event

-The open tournament featured five out of the top ten players from the FIDE rating list published in July 2022.
+The Open tournament was contested by a total of 937 players from 188 teams.
+It featured five out of the top ten players from the FIDE rating list published in July 2022.
 World Champion Magnus Carlsen played for Norway.
 Former World Champion Viswanathan Anand decided not to play for India, acting as team mentor instead.
-Ian Nepomniachtchi and Ding Liren, who will contest the World Chess Championship 2023, both missed the tournament due to Russia's suspension and China's withdrawal, respectively.
-Other top players who skipped the Olympiad include France's Alireza Firouzja and Maxime Vachier-Lagrave, with the latter citing the unfavourable weather conditions, Teimour Radjabov withdrew from playing for Azerbaijan shortly before the start of the tournament, due to suffering after-effects of a COVID-19 infection that he contracted following the Candidates Tournament 2022.
-Lê Quang Liêm also did not play, because Vietnam only entered the women's event.
+Ian Nepomniachtchi and Ding Liren, who contested the World Chess Championship 2023, both missed the tournament due to Russia's suspension and China's withdrawal, respectively.
+Other top players who skipped the Olympiad include France's Alireza Firouzja and Maxime Vachier-Lagrave, with the latter citing the unfavourable weather conditions; Teimour Radjabov withdrew from playing for Azerbaijan shortly before the start of the tournament, due to suffering after-effects of a COVID-19 infection that he contracted following the Candidates Tournament 2022.
+Lê Quang Liêm also did not play, because Vietnam only entered the Women's event.
 Richárd Rapport could not compete, as he was in the process of switching federation from Hungary to Romania.
 Fabiano Caruana, Levon Aronian and Wesley So, all top ten in the FIDE rankings, played for the United States.

 In the absence of Russia and China, the United States were regarded as favourites due to their average rating of 2771, higher than any other team.
-Viswanathan Anand described the team as "breathtaking", and Anish Giri said that the US team "not dominating the Olympiad would be a shocker".
+Anand described the team as "breathtaking", and Dutch player on board one Anish Giri said that the US team "not dominating the Olympiad would be a shocker".
 The host nation India had the second strongest team with an average pre-tournament rating of 2696, while Norway had the third highest average rating of 2692.
 Other pre-tournament favourites included Spain and Poland.
 The young squads of Germany, Uzbekistan and India's second team were also expected to be competitive.